supabase/supabase/README.md

 **Client libraries**

-We structure our client libraries in a modular way so that each sub-library can be a standalone library for some other external open source system.
+Our client libraries are modular so that each sub-library works as a standalone implementation for external open source systems.
 This is just one of the ways we try to support existing communities.

-- `supabase-{lang}`: Combines libraries and adds enrichments.
+- **`supabase-{lang}`**: Combines libraries and adds enrichments.
   - `postgrest-{lang}`: Client library to work with [PostgREST](https://github.com/postgrest/postgrest)
   - `realtime-{lang}`: Client library to work with [Realtime](https://github.com/supabase/realtime)
   - `gotrue-{lang}`: Client library to work with [GoTrue](https://github.com/netlify/gotrue)